-- Restart the computer by selecting Start > Shut down > Restart. - If you cannot restart the computer using this procedure, refer to the next section, The computer is on but not responding on page 95. - Run a virus scan.
-For information about using the antivirus resources on the computer, refer to Securing your computer and information on page 74.
+- Restart the computer by selecting Start > Shut down > Restart. - If you cannot restart the computer using this procedure, see the next section, The computer is on but not responding on page 95. - Run a virus scan.
+For information about using the antivirus resources on the computer, see Securing your computer and information on page 74.